 Odds For The NBA Finals Championship FAQ

 21 in most US states.
-The minimum age for betting on the NBA Championship, and sports betting of any kind, is 21 in most states.
-Exceptions to this rule are Rhode Island and Montana, each of which offers legal online sports betting to players 18 and over.
+The minimum age for betting on the NBA Championship (and any sport) is 21 in most states.
+Exceptions to this rule are Rhode Island, Wyoming, New Hampshire, and Montana, each of which offers legal sports betting to players 18 and over.
 Tribal casinos in Michigan and New York also allow bettors 18 and up in their retail sportsbooks.

 Legal online sportsbooks offer the most convenient way to bet on the NBA Finals.
-Top choices for online sports betting include DraftKings Sportsbook, FanDuel Sportsbook, FOX Bet, BetRivers, and PointsBet.
+Top choices for online sports betting include DraftKings Sportsbook, FanDuel Sportsbook, BetMGM, BetRivers, and PointsBet.

-Many other legal online sportsbooks operate in the US, but this list represents some of the most popular and reliable platforms where you can find NBA Championship betting.
+Many other legal online sportsbooks operate in the United States, but this list represents some of the most popular and reliable platforms where you can find NBA Championship betting.

 These different platforms operate in different US states, so be sure to check out each brand’s website to find out where each is available.